Why we use DMEGC solar panels

 Performance in Manchester weather

+Solar panels in Manchester don't need blazing sunshine to work.
+They generate electricity from daylight, and Manchester gets plenty of that even when it's overcast.
 DMEGC's N-type technology performs better than older P-type panels in cloudy conditions and lower light levels.
-And the rain actually helps by keeping the panels clean, washing off dust and grime that would otherwise reduce efficiency.
+The rain actually helps by keeping the panels clean, washing off dust and grime that would otherwise reduce efficiency.

 The technical bits that matter